A Beginner’s Guide to Mind Mapping in Zenkit

-- Start at the center of a landscape page.
+- Start at the centre of a landscape page.

 - Use an image or picture as the central idea.

-- Use lots of colors when creating the map.
+- Use lots of colours when creating the map.

 - Connect branches to the central image, and keep adding branches to each level as you extend out.

 - Use images throughout the map.